squirrels-nest/squirrels-docs/docs/cli/init.md

 In the last question, the user can chose to which sample database to add, if any at all.
 Current options include the `sample_database` and `seattle_weather` sqlite databases.

-The user can also specify which files to add by providing additional options to the init command:
+Instead of going through the prompts, the user can also specify which files to add by providing additional options to the init command:

 ```bash
 usage: squirrels init [-h] [--no-overwrite] [--core] [--db-view {sql,py}] [--connections] [--context] [--selections-cfg] [--final-view {sql,py}] [--sample-db {sample_database,seattle_weather}]